AniketD777/Beginner-Projects/FitnessManager(Python)/README.md

 #Description

-A simple terminal based fitness manager program that keeps the data for every execise or diet completed by user Ani or by user AD with proper date and time and saves them into their respective data files.
+A simple terminal based fitness manager program that keeps track of every execise or diet completed by user Ani or by user AD with proper date and time and saves them into their respective data files.

 *Features:
 ----------